michaelgoldfien/michaelgoldfien.github.io/_pages/research.md

 </details>

-"Perceptions of Leader Importance: Evidence from the CIA's President's Daily Brief" (with Michael Joseph).
+"Perceptions of Leader Importance in Conflict and Diplomacy: Evidence from the CIA's President's Daily Brief" (with Michael Joseph).
 Conditionally accepted at <i>Security Studies</i>.

 <details>
   <summary>Abstract</summary>